core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A topic collection resource can have topic resources as its child resources, with resource type "core.ps.conf".

-# Pub-Sub Topics {#topics}
+# PubSub Topics {#topics}

-The configuration side of a "publish/subscribe broker" consists of a collection of topics.
+The configuration side of a publish and subscribe broker consists of a collection of topics.
 These topics as well as the collection itself are exposed by a CoAP server as resources (see {{fig-topic}}).
 Each topic is associated with a topic resource and a topic-data resource.
 The topic resource is used by a client creating or administering a topic.
 The topic-data resource is used by the publishers and the subscribers to a topic.

 ~~~~ aasvg
               ___